Last Updated on October 24, 2022

 - If you hang around five broke people, you will be the sixth.

 Think about the five closest people to you.
-It may not be physically, but even virtual through online communications.
+It may not be physical, but even virtual through online communications.
 What do you commonly talk about?
 What are your common interests, goals, and aspirations?